 According to the World Health Organisation, 1 in 7 people experience some kind of disability.
 That makes up for over 1,1 billion individuals.
 This is made even more staggering by the fact that this number only includes those with permanent disabilities.

 Let’s face it, we all experience temporary disabilities.
 It can be something major like a broken arm, or situational such as carrying a baby.

 Accessibility, then, not only helps the disabled (which in itself would be a big enough reason) but also everyone else.
 This is called the curb cut effect: solutions that are helpful to some are often helpful to everyone else, too.
 It is frankly baffling that to us designers, it is so often treated as an afterthought.
 Let’s change that – starting now.

 Are you interested in finding out how you could make your digital service more accessible?
 We should definitely talk.
-Start by dropping us a line and describing your situation.
+Read more about our accessibility services here.